BayLibre/POWERCI/docs/powerci.md

-# POWERCI Power metrics reporting #
+# POWERCI Power Metrics Reporting #

 This section is Work In Progress, some of the stuff herein is subject to change, or even be wrong...